nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **:information_source: Note**<br>

-- You can refer to the section [Schedule Manager Command Parameters](#441-schedule-manager-command-parameters) for more information about the parameters
+- You can refer to the section [Schedule Manager Command Parameters](#441-schedule-manager-command-parameters) for more information about the parameters.
 - Schedules matching at least one keyword will be returned to you.
 - You can view all your schedules by typing `sview` without any parameter.